Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 Check VPNs, Security Software, and Wi-Fi Services

-In Services, confirm WLAN AutoConfig is set to Automatic and is running.
+In Services, confirm WLAN AutoConfig is running.

 Avoid running vendor Wi-Fi utilities and Windows Wi-Fi management at the same time.
 Pick one, or you may see profile conflicts and repeated reconnect loops.